-The HSS Early Arthritis Initiative, a division of the Inflammatory Arthritis Center, was established to: 1) promote the early identification and treatment of arthritis, 2) support research efforts to determine more effective treatment and prevention strategies for arthritis, and 3) provide essential support and education for people with a new diagnosis of inflammatory arthritis.
+The HSS Early Arthritis Initiative (EAI), a division of the Inflammatory Arthritis Center, was established to: 1) promote the early identification and treatment of arthritis, 2) support research efforts to determine more effective treatment and prevention strategies for arthritis, and 3) provide essential support and education for people with a new diagnosis of inflammatory arthritis.

-Patients are given rapid access to arthritis doctors, allowing better and faster treatment of their joint problems.
 Recent research has shown that early diagnosis and treatment of rheumatoid arthritis can dramatically change the course of the disease.
 Patients who wait too long to be evaluated and treated may miss out on a narrow window of opportunity to prevent unnecessary destruction of their joints.
 It is integral to our mission to raise public awareness about the benefits of early detection, diagnosis, and treatment of rheumatoid arthritis, through outreach and community education.

 Treatments may include medication for inflammation, medication to prevent joint damage, referrals for exercise and physical therapy, and/or advice about nutrition and supplements.
 Patients also have the opportunity to learn about what is going on in the world of rheumatology research that could potentially improve their care.